Adaeze-Jennifer/Retail-Sales-Analysis-SQL/README.md

 ![Total Sales Performance](Images/02_total_sales_performance.png)

 ### 3. Regional Analysis
-All four regions were ranked in descending order, extending beyond the single result the brief required to enable direct comparison.
+All four regions were ranked in descending order, expanding beyond the single result the brief required to enable direct comparison.
 West leads with $725,457.75 in total sales, followed by East at $678,781.30, Central at $501,239.77, and South at $391,721.83.
 The gap between West and South is substantial at over $333,000  suggesting that either South is an underserved market with growth potential, or that the product mix resonates more strongly in western markets.
 This warrants further investigation before any regional resource allocation decisions are made.
 ![Regional Analysis](Images/03_regional_sales_performance.png)

 ### 4. Product Category Performance